web-platform-tests/wpt/docs/running-tests/from-local-system.md

 See also [additional setup required to run Safari](safari).

 ### Windows Setup
+**Note:** In general, Windows Subsystem for Linux will provide the smoothest user experience for running web-platform-tests on Windows, where installation and usage are similar to Linux.

 Download and install [Python 2.7](https://www.python.org/downloads).
 The installer includes `pip` by default.